Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Performance evaluation

 \subsection{Performance in the case of limited resources}

 The third experiment compares FPGA hardware implementations of the proposed approach and the finite precision RVFL in the case of a fixed energy budget per one classification pass.
 The idea of restricting the energy budget could be seen as an intuitive set-up for comparing bounded-optimality~\cite{BO95} of two approaches.
 Finite precision RVFL~\cite{RVFLFPGA} with $8$-bits per neuron/weight was used since it is more efficient than the conventional RVFL.\footnote{ When comparing FPGA implementations of the conventional RVFL and the proposed approach (integer readout) for a network where $K=16$, $N=512$, and $L=4$ (median values for the $121$ UCI datasets) the proposed approach consumed about $11$ times less energy and was $2.5$ times faster. } Following the conclusions from the previous experiment, the resolution of the readout weights of the proposed approach was set to $5$-bits.
 Both approaches were deployed on ZedBoard FPGA and the energy consumption was estimated with the Xilinx Power Estimator tool.
-The energy budget was set to \SI{3.2}{\micro\joule} to reflect an average network.\footnote{Since in each dataset input and output sizes are fixed, the budget was enforced by determining number of hidden layer neurons within the budget.} Fig.~\ref{fig:perf:sc3} presents the accuracy of the proposed approach (average $0.73$) against the finite precision RVFL (average $0.65$).
+The energy budget was set to \SI{3.2}{\micro\joule} to reflect a network with typical parameters.\footnote{Since in each dataset input and output sizes are fixed, the budget was enforced by determining number of hidden layer neurons within the budget.} Fig.~\ref{fig:perf:sc3} presents the accuracy of the proposed approach (average $0.73$) against the finite precision RVFL (average $0.65$).
+The difference in accuracy was statistically significant using 5\% significance level according to two-sample hypothesis testing.
 Due to the limited resources, values are lower than in the first experiment, nevertheless, the results are impressive when the performance of our approach is compared to the fixed point RVFL.